codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      This tutorial explains how to use Amazon Web Services (AWS) to create virtual servers to be used as a Galera Cluster.
-It will explain how to create and configure AWS, as well as how to install and configure the database and Galera software on each node.
-It'll end by showing you how to start the cluster.
+      This tutorial explains how to use Amazon Web Services (AWS) to create virtual servers for a Galera Cluster: how to install and configure the database and Galera software on each node.

    .. rst-class:: sub-heading list-sub-header